VeloxQ: A Fast and Efficient QUBO Solver: Benchmarks against physics-inspired algorithms

 \subsection{Tile planting}

-Tile planting (TP) instances are certain type of square lattice Ising models with periodic boundary conditions.
-They are constructed by partitioning the lattice graph \(G=(V,E)\) into unit cell tiles \(C \in \mathcal{C}\), creating a checkerboard pattern.
+Tile planting (TP) instances are a type of square-lattice Ising model with periodic boundary conditions.
+They are constructed by partitioning the lattice graph \(G=(V,E)\) into unit-cell tiles \(C \in \mathcal{C}\), creating a checkerboard pattern.
 Each tile \(C\) consists of four vertices, and each vertex is shared by two tiles.
 For each subgraph, the Hamiltonian is defined as

 where the sum runs over all edges in the tile.
 The full Hamiltonian is then given by the sum over all tiles